mixu/minitask/readme.md

 The runner is king, it gets to decide what to do with the tree and options it's supplied.

 ## API docs

-The minitask core basically defines a set of helpers that support these convetions:

-- `list.js` is the thing that iterates paths and returns a file list array for further consumption
-- `runner.js` is a function that applies a set of file tasks on a readable stream and returns a writable stream

-TODO: document the list

-TODO: specify how the list should be annotated with tasks

 ### Runner API